aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 }
 ```

-And here it is.
+And there we have it.
 This is the snippet I'm currently using in my project.
-I hope
+Until the issue is fixed upstream.

-you enjoyed the journey we took to get there.
-It is funny how sometime a simple
+I hope you enjoyed the journey we took to get there.
+It is enjoyable how
-problem will lead you into challenging your knowledge on something you thought
+sometime a simple problem will lead you into challenging your knowledge on
-was well inside your comfort zone.
-Only to remind you you can always get
+something you thought was well inside your comfort zone.
+Only to remind you you
-further.
+can always get further.